mickeygard/StarWarsDatabase/README.md

   Rasa AI assistant to search APIs for longer form answers to user questions Footer with "contact us" link and list of resources Web deployment
+  Django mailing feature for auto emails to users

 ## Resources